Nissan Sentra Check Engine Light Causes & DIY Diagnostic Tips

 Mass Airflow Sensor Problems

 The mass airflow sensor is responsible for measuring the amount of airflow entering the engine so that the computer can adjust the air/fuel mixture accordingly.
-If there’s a problem with the mass airflow sensor, it can cause the mixture to be too rich or too lean, which can trigger the check engine light on a Nissan Sentra.
+It helps the engine to determine the amount of fuel needed.

 Check Engine Light Codes Nissan Sentra